ritvikrao/public_systems_projects/Assignment4_Library/part1/exercises.md

 2. Do we have some information that could be useful for LD_PRELOAD if we were writing a function to override that function?
 That is, what information do we need to use to name a function?

-*We are given that foo is a global symbol and a function, and  we are also given foo's size.*
+*We are given that foo is a global/external symbol and a function, and we are also given foo's size.
+The g and F tags tell us that we can externally override foo.*

 3. How many add_generic functions are there?
 What is your best guess for what the compiler is doing behind the scenes to implement the 'templating' feature?